Data Reliability Engineering

 Data Reliability and Validity

-Data reliability and validity are crucial components of a healthy data pipeline.
+Data reliability and validity are crucial components of a healthy data pipeline and they help to ensure adequate data quality management.
 Data validity measures a company’s data by how usable and applicable it is for business operations.
 Valid data must follow a specific format and rules a business sets; if it doesn’t meet these standards, data cannot be considered valid or reliable.

 Data validity and reliability are intertwined in numerous ways.
 Without reliable data, organizations can make educated decisions on how to improve their business.
 However, it’s essential to have a system that measures data reliability and regularly monitors data validity.
 There are various types of validity relevant to your organization.
 These types include data type checks, code checks, format checks, consistency checks, range checks, and uniqueness checks.
 Each type of data validity is essential in understanding your company’s data performance and management.